MUSC Bulletin | College of Health Professions

 PT-754.
 Health Promotion and Disease Prevention.
 This class will serve to introduce students to important health promotion/disease prevention topics and resources.
 A significant emphasis will be placed on a review of the Healthy People 2020 goals and objectives.
 Healthy People 2020 is a comprehensive nationwide plan focused on promoting health and preventing disease in the United Slates.
 In addition to HP 2020, students will be responsible for reviewing other important health promotion and disease prevention documents which focus on educating and directing Americans towards healthier lifestyles.
 The role of physical activity as a means of improving health and preventing disease will receive a significant amount of attention, as will the important topics of overweight/obesity, and diabetes.
 Students will also be required to complete select risk assessment tools.
 These risk assessment tools will assist students in identifying personal health risks, and will serve as a guide in helping them develop strategies for personal health enhancement.
 In addition, students will become familiar with risk assessment tools that they can use with their patients/clients.
 1 S.H.

-PT-755 & PT-755L.
-Neuromuscular I. This course is the first of two major courses that will provide students with a solid foundation in the examination of and interventions for individuals with neuromuscular disorders.
-The emphasis in this course will be on the examination of impairments, functional limitations and disabilities that are common in individuals with chronic non-progressive neuromuscular disorders.
-Both traditional and contemporary models of neurological rehabilitation will be presented and the application of an integrated model will be emphasized with case studies used to integrate information and enhance the development of clinical problem solving skills.
-3 S.H. lecture, 3 S.H. lab.
+PT-755.
+Neuromuscular I. This course is the first of 2 major courses that will provide the students with a solid foundation in the examination and interventions for individuals with neuromuscular disorders.
+The emphasis in this course will be in the examination of impairments, functional limtations and disabilities that are coming in individuals with chronic non-progressive neuromuscular disorders.
+Both traditional and contemporary models of neurological rehabilitation will be presented and the application of an integrated model will be emphasized with case studies and videos to integrate information and enhance the development of clinical problem solving skills.
+3 S.H.

 PT-756.
 Neuromuscular II.
 This course is the second of two major courses that will provide students with a solid foundation in the examination of and interventions for individuals with neuromuscular disorders.
-This course will focus on the physical therapy practice patterns related to chronic progressive neurological disorders and spinal cord injuries.
-The emphasis in this course will be on examination and intervention of impairments, functional limitations and disabilities that are common in individuals within these practice patterns.
+This course will focus on primarily chronic progressive neuromuscular disorders.
+The emphasis will be on the examination and intervention of primary impairments and the prevention of secondary impairments.
+In addition students will focus on minimizing functional limitations and disabilities common to this population.
 Lectures and discussions will utilize case studies to integrate information and enhance the development of clinical problem solving skills.
 3 S.H.

-PT-762 & PT-762L.
+PT-762.
 Clinical Reasoning and Practice.
 This course emphasizes clinical skill application and problem solving through the use of simple and complex patient scenarios.
 The course culminates with comprehensive written and practical examinations drawn from all areas across the curriculum.
 2 S.H.
-Lecture, 1 S.H.
-Lab

 PT-763.
 Physical Therapist Professional Issues.
 This course will focus on current issues affecting the physical therapy profession.
 Potential topics include the importance of social responsibility, citizenship and advocacy; ethical and legal concerns; state licensure and regulatory changes in the practice act; and current professional issues emanating from the American Physical Therapy Association and other organizations/agencies.
 2 S.H.